ssec/polar2grid/doc/source/readers/viirs_sdr.rst

 instrument.
 Besides the basic calibration necessary to convert the radiance values to reflectances, the data is passed through a square root function before being written to a grayscale image.
-The square root operation has the effect of brightening dark regions of the image.
+The square root operation has the effect of balancing the bright and dark regions of the image.

 Infrared I-Bands 04-05 and M-Bands 12-16
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The I04-I05 and M12-M16 bands are all brightness temperature (infrared/IR) channels.
+The I04-I05 and M12-M16 bands are all brightness temperature (infrared (IR)) channels.
 To produce a grayscale image with dark land and white clouds, the data is inverted and scaled linearly in two segments.
 The first segment is from 163K to 242K, the second 242K to 330K.
 This is a common scaling used by the National Weather Service (NWS) for their AWIPS visualization clients.